jonnor/datascience-master/dat390/report.md

 When it comes to acoustics and audio processing, neccesary information is provided in the Background section.
 We will then cover the different aspects of Machine Learning for general Acoustic Event Detection.
-And at the end, we will look at the task of detecting the presence of birds.
+And at the end, we use the task of detecting the presence of birds as a practical example.

-This is an example from the fields of Bioacoustics and Ecoacoustics, using acoustics as a tool to study biology and ecology.
-However we will not go into the physical models of how bird vocalize, nor the biological or ecological meaning of these.

 The case study uses the Python programming language, and the machine learning frameworks scikit-learn and Keras.
 Prior familiarity with these tools will make it easier to